 3. Take a Selfie with the World’s Largest Penny

-You can find the World’s Largest Penny in nearby Woodruff, just a few minutes from the downtown Minocqua area!
+You can find the World’s Largest Penny near Woodruff, just a few minutes from downtown Minocqua!
 The marvel commemorates the 1.7 million pennies collected as part of a 1953 fundraiser organized by local resident and visionary Dr. Kate Pelham Newbomb.
 Newcomb, who was known as “The Angel on Snowshoes” would snowshoe through harsh winter weather to reach and care for her patients.
 She encouraged schoolchildren to save their pennies so that Woodruff could build a hospital.
 The replica, made of concrete, weighs a whopping 17,452 pounds and offers a fun photo op for the family!

 - 820 3rd Avenue, Woodruff

 4. Sip Hot Chocolate at Cafe Sonder

 Head to historic downtown Minocqua to visit the Cafe Sonder, a corner-nestled shop, and savor the delicious aromas of fresh baked goods and to enjoy a steamy cup of Abuelita Mexican Hot Chocolate or dozens of other features like espressos, lattes, and Rishi tea.
 Families looking for a light bite will also be pleasantly surprised with their healthy brunch offerings including housemade quiches, Nordic sandwiches, and fruit and cheese plates.

 5. Learn about Animals at the Northwoods Wildlife Center